LGBTQ Florida: Gay & Lesbian Walking Tour in Miami Beach

 Stops include the Palace Bar on Ocean Drive (home to drag-queen shows and brunches) and the Villa by Barton G (Gianni Versace’s former mansion), as well as the Breakwater Hotel, where Bruce Weber shot a photograph that was used in a famous advertisement for Calvin Kein Obsession.

-Florida LGBT people played a major part in the resurrection of South Beach’s treasured architectural history.
+Florida LGBTQ people played a major part in the resurrection of South Beach’s treasured architectural history.
 Leonard Horowitz, one of the co-founders of the Miami Design Preservation League, was a gay man, and many of the supporters of the preservation movement in its early days were gay or lesbian.
 Gary Farmer, another gay man, opened the Strand Restaurant in 1986, a "mixed crowd" restaurant that became an important part of the revitalization of Miami Beach.

 It starts at the Art Deco Welcome Center, 1001 Ocean Dr., Miami Beach.